-With Cheltenham almost upon us I thought it was important to approach a subject that is going to be very important over the coming days.
+With Royal Ascot almost upon us I thought it was important to approach a subject that is going to be very important over the coming days.
 This is an approach that may not work for everyone, but it is an approach that I have used for years and works for me.

 Festival racing is different from a usual days racing.
 Of course, I know that you already know this, but let’s look at the main differences a bit closer.